-Students awarded a scholarship need only stay in the top 60% of the class to retain their entire award for the following year–in other words, a scholarship is only at risk if a student falls into the bottom 40% of the class.
-Students awarded the St. Thomas More Scholarship need only rank in the top 80% of the class (not be in the bottom 20% of the class) after each academic year to retain 100% of their scholarship.
-Students awarded a Ron Brown or Vincentian Scholarship retain the scholarship each academic year provided their cumulative grade point average remains above a 2.15.
+Students awarded a scholarship need only stay in the top 80% of the class to retain their entire award for the following year–in other words, a scholarship is only at risk if a student falls into the bottom 20% of the class.
+Students awarded the St. Thomas More Scholarship or a Ron Brown Scholarship retain the scholarship each academic year provided their cumulative grade point average remains above a 2.15.

 Regardless of the retention policy under which a student enters, all students awarded scholarships have the opportunity to regain all or part of their scholarship at the completion of their second year of law school should they lose all or part of their merit scholarship after their first year.

 St. John's University School of Law encourages all applicants and current students who need financial assistance for law school to apply for financial aid.
-The Free Application for Financial Student Aid (FAFSA) is required to apply for financial aid and for consideration of federal loans at St. John’s Law.
+The Free Application for Financial Student Aid (FAFSA) is required to apply for consideration of federal loans at St. John’s Law.
 You may apply online at www.fafsa.ed.gov.
 St. John’s federal school code is 002823.
-Financial Aid counselors can be reached at 718-990-2000 or email@example.com.
+Financial Aid counselors can be reached at 718-990-2000 or [email protected].
 You will find more detailed information in this Financial Aid Process document created by the University Office of Student Financial Services.